 With the existing SAP Analytics Cloud wave (up to and including wave 13) the version of the on-premise Live Universe Connector is v1.04.
 This is the version of the cs_ina_agent.war (as deployed on Tomcat)

-It means you must update the on-premise ‘Live Connector’ before wave 14 if you want the existing content to carry on working.
+It means you should update the on-premise ‘Live Connector’ before wave 14 if you want to create new or edit existing Live Universe models.

 The latest release is available here in KBA 2492800.
 Today that is version 1.0.6 (or v1 SP6)